Spin-wave excitations in presence of nanoclusters of magnetic impurities: Theoretical approach and the model

 \ The aim of the current work is to provide such a detailed theoretical account of the spin excitation spectrum of diluted magnetic systems in the presence of nanoscale inhomogeneities.
 We show that nanoclusters of magnetic impurities can have drastic effects on the magnon density of states (DOS), the dynamical spectral function, as well as the spin-stiffness in these systems, when compared to the homogeneously diluted case.
+We recall that the homogeneous case refers to a random and uncorrelated distribution of the impurities without any nanoclusters.
 In our calculations, we have assumed for the lattice a simple cubic structure with periodic boundary conditions.
 In order to avoid additional parameters, the total concentration of impurities in the whole system is fixed to $x$=0.07.
 The inhomogeneities are assumed to be spherical of radii $r_0$ and the concentration inside each of these nanospheres is denoted by $x_{in}$.
 For simplicity we also fix $x_{in}$=0.8 for all cases considered in this study.
-We define the concentration of nanospheres in the system as $x_{ns}=N_{S}$/$N$, where $N_{S}$ is the total number of sites included in all the nanospheres and $N=L^3$ is the total number of sites.
-A variable $P_{N}=(x_{in}/x)x_{ns}$, is used to represent the percentage of total impurities contained within the nanospheres.
-For a particular disorder configuration the nanospheres are distributed in a random manner on the lattice, the only restriction imposed is to avoid any overlapping between them.
+This implies that for a size $r_0$=$2a$ (where $a$ is the lattice spacing) each nanosphere contains 26 impurities for this $x_{in}$.
+We define the concentration of nanospheres in the system as $x_{ns}=N_{S}$/$N$, where $N_{S}$ is the total number of sites included in all the nanospheres and $N$=$L^3$ is the total number of sites in the lattice.
+A variable $P_{N}$=$(x_{in}/x)x_{ns}$, is used to represent the total fraction of impurities contained within the nanospheres.
+For a particular disorder configuration the nanospheres are chosen in a random manner on the lattice, the only restriction imposed is to avoid any overlapping between them.
+The overlapping is avoided to ensure that we always have well defined clusters, as the aim is to clearly identify the effects of a given kind of inhomogeneities on the magnetic properties.
+Nevertheless, even without this restriction we have checked that the effects are negligible on the results, and the conclusions in general are not affected.
+A schematic illustration of a typical disorder configuration and the methodology is given in Figure~\ref{fig1}.
+This model can be useful for a qualitative study of materials such as (Ga,Mn)As or (Zn,Co)O, where coherent spherical nanoclusters with diameters in the range of 5-50 nm were reported\cite{moreno,yokoyama,jedrecy}.

-\ We start with a Hamiltonian describing $N_{imp}$ interacting spins randomly distributed on a lattice of $N$ sites, which is given by the diluted random Heisenberg model
+We start with a Hamiltonian describing $N_{imp}$ interacting spins randomly distributed on a lattice of $N$ sites, which is given by the diluted random Heisenberg model